IN THIS ARTICLE

 Beyond acquiring these skills, you want to show them off, allowing hiring managers to take a look at all you can do.
 Create a portfolio website if you don’t have one.
 Consider using WordPress or Github, both strong platforms for data scientists.

 Once you have the website, populate it with your own projects.
 Write reports and build visualizations that respond to real-world concerns.
-It’s even better if you can direct your project towards data science use cases in retail.
+It’s even better if you can direct your project toward data science use cases in retail.

 3. Leverage your experience and connections